Boonstra/Slideshow/readme.txt

 *	Fixed: An issue with admin-ajax.php when the frontend uses HTTP, while the backend uses HTTPS.
 Thanks to [Chris Scott](https://github.com/chrisscott)
 *	Fixed: A bug that caused the previous slide button and the navigation bullets to malfunction on "Cross Fade" setting.
 *   Fixed: Slideshow container calculation now uses the JavaScript round function instead of the floor function.
+*	Fixed: Separated assignment of $sessionID and increment of SlideshowPlugin::$sessionCounter.
 *   Added Norwegian translation by A. Nonymous.
 *   Updated Persian translation by W3Design.
 *   Updated German translation by A. Nonymous.